WalterLop93/azure-medallion-data-pipeline/README.md

 ├── datasets
 │   └── Sample datasets used for the project
 ├── diagrams
-│   └── Architecture and pipeline diagrams
+│   └── Medallion and Pipeline Architecture/Diagrams
 ├── docs
 │   └── Final project documentation
 ├── notebooks